-This kind of function topology can be represented by a neural network architecture, as shown in Figure 1, with the following features: 1 input layer for the input variables, 1 hidden layer with a suitable number of nodes, and 1 output layer, expressed as: "n° of input neurons": "n° of hidden neurons": "n° of output neurons."
+This kind of function topology can be represented by a neural network architecture, as shown in Figure 1, with the following features: one input layer for the input variables, one hidden layer with a suitable number of nodes, and one output layer, expressed as: "n° of input neurons": "n° of hidden neurons": "n° of output neurons".
 Furthermore, the nodes of one layer cannot be connected with each other and there are no direct connections between the input and output layers.
-In the microbial growth model addressed in this study, the independent variables $(x_1, x_2, ..., x_k)$ are the 4 environmental conditions considered, the P nodes in the hidden layer represent the term numbers of the model and therefore the number of product units considered, and the node in the output layer corresponds to the microbial kinetics parameters, the Lag or Gr or yEnd
+In the microbial growth model addressed in this study, the independent variables $(x_1, x_2, ..., x_k)$, are the four environmental conditions considered, the p nodes in the hidden layer represent the term numbers of the model and therefore the number of product units considered, and the one node in the output layer corresponds to the microbial kinetics parameters, the Lag or Gr or yEnd

-The transfer function of the j-th node of the hidden layer is given by Eq.
-3, in which $w{ji} \in [0, L]$ is the weight for the connection between the i-th node of the input layer and the j-th ones of the hidden layer.
-The linear transfer function of the node of the output layer is given by Eq.
-1, in which $\beta{ji} \in [-M, M]$ is the weight for the connection between the j-th node of the hidden layer and the node of the output layer.
+The transfer function of the j-th node of the hidden layer is given by equation 3 where $w{ji} \in [0, L]$ is the weight for the connection between the i-th node of the input layer and the j-th ones of the hidden layer.
+The linear transfer function of the node of the output layer is given by equation 1 where $\beta_j \in [-M, M]$ is the weight for the connection between the j-th node of the hidden layer and the node of the output layer.
 In summary, the topology for the functions defined in Eq.
-1 can readily be represented by a PUNN model.
+(1) can readily be represented by a PUNN model.

-Evolutionary algorithm
+Evolutionary algorithm.
 The general structure of the evolutionary algorithm, which is applied to an initial population of Np individuals, can be supported in the following steps:

-- 1. Generate initial population with randomly generated networks. - 2.
-Evaluate the fitness score for each individual of the population on the basis of the objective function. - 3.
+- 1. Generate initial population with randomly generated networks - 2.
+Evaluate the fitness score for each individual of the population based on the objective function. - 3.
 Copy the best individual to the next generation. - 4.
-The best 10% of a population substitutes the worst 10% of individuals. - 5.
-Apply parametric mutation operators to the best 10% of the population. - 6.
+The best 10% of population substitutes the worst 10% of individuals. - 5.
+Apply parametric mutation operators to the best 10% of population. - 6.
 Apply structural parametric mutation to the rest of the population.

 These steps should be repeated until the population converges or a previous fitted number of generation is reached.

-The evolution of product-unit networks uses the operations of replication and 2 types of mutation: parametric and structural.
+The evolution of product-unit networks uses the operations of replication and two types of mutation: parametric and structural.
 Parametric mutation alters the values of the exponents and coefficients of the functions of the population and structural mutation alters the architecture if the net (connections and nodes).
-Parametric mutations are applied to each parameter $w{ji}$ and $b_j$ of a function f with gaussian noise (a normal random variable is added to the weights), where the variance of normal distribution depends on the function's T. The severity of a mutation to an individual f is dictated by the adaptive function T(f) given by:
+Parametric mutations are applied to each parameter w{ji} and β_j of a function f with gaussian noise (a normal random variable is added to the weights), where the variance of normal distribution depends on the function's T. The severity of a mutation to an individual f is dictated by the adaptive function T(f) given by:

-$$T(f) = 1 - A(f) \quad 0 \ge T(f) \le 1$$ (6)
+$$T(f) = 1 - A(f)$$ $0 \le T(f) \le 1$ (6)

-Table 2-parametric values used by the evolutionary algorithm for product unit neural networks for the estimation of Leuconostoc mesenteroides where A(f) is the fitness function.
+where A(f) is the fitness function.
 Thus, the adaptive function T(f) is determined by how close the function is to the solution to the problem.
 So networks with a high adaptive function are mutated severely, and those with a low adaptive function only slightly.
 This allows a coarse-grained search initially, and progressively finer-grained ones as the network approaches the solution of the problem.
 More details on parametric mutation are shown in Appendix A.